delightfulapp/delightful/Pods/UIView+AutoLayout/README.md

 **Example Project**

 Check out the [example project](https://github.com/smileyborg/UIView-AutoLayout/blob/master/Example/) included in the repository.
 It contains a few demos of the API in use for various scenarios.
 While running the app, tap on the screen to cycle through the demos.
+You can rotate the device to see the constraints in action (as well as toggle the taller in-call status bar in the iOS Simulator).

 **Tips and Tricks**